hiptest/api-dashboard-tutorial/hiptest-api-dashboard-tutorial.md

 }
 ```

 Here they are!
-Statuses for our both test runs!
+Statuses for test runs!

-To try it on one of your projects just replace [project_id] with the id of one
+TTry this out by replacing [project_id] with the id of one of your projects.
+Do
-of your projects in addition to your API credentials:
+not forget to use your API credentials.

+Using curl:

 ```Sh
 curl --header 'Accept: application/vnd.api+json; version=1' --header 'access-token: your-access-token' --header 'client: your-client-id' --header 'uid: your_uid' https://hiptest.net/api/projects/[project_id]/test_runs
 ```

+using powershell:

 ```PowerShell
 (Invoke-WebRequest -Uri 'https://hiptest.net/api/projects/[project_id]/test_runs' -Headers @{'Accept' = 'application/vnd.api+json; version=1'; 'access-token' = 'your-access-token'; 'client' = 'you-client-id'; 'uid' = 'your-uid'}).RawContent